-As a colleague, friend or family member, you might be the first to notice changes in someone’s mood and behaviours.
-Your support will be crucial to your friend or loved one’s recovery and will help to reassure them that they’re not alone.
+As a family member or close friend, you might be the first to notice changes in someone’s mood and behaviours.
+Your support may be crucial to your friend or loved one’s recovery and will help to reassure them that they’re not alone.

 How can I help?

-Remember, it’s not your job to be a counsellor or to diagnose symptoms.
-But by asking how someone feels, showing understanding and offering encouragement, you can provide valuable support.
+It’s important to remember that it’s not your job to be a counsellor or to diagnose symptoms of mental ill-health.
+However, by asking how someone feels, showing understanding, and offering encouragement and compassion you can provide valuable support.

-Q: Thinking of the time you first became unwell, what would you want your family to know?
+Question for Mark: Thinking about the time you first became unwell, what would you want your family to know?

 - I may flare up at small matters that may seem insignificant